justinoboyle/BeautifulDiscord/README.md

 * Install python 3+

-* Open the command line (cmd.exe on Windows, Terminal on macOS/*nix)
+* Open the command line - (cmd.exe AS ADMIN on Windows, Terminal on macOS/*nix)

 * Open Discord